What is pruritus?

 - In Graves' disease (thyrotoxicosis), increased blood flow, skin temperature and decreased itch threshold mediated by the increase in thyroid hormones, lead to the itch.
 Pruritus associated with myxoedema and hypothyroidism is rare, and if present, is more likely the result of xerosis (dry skin).

 - In diabetes mellitus, localised itch tends to occur in the perianal/genital region usually due to Candida albicans or dermatophyte infections.
 It is unclear if metabolic abnormalities such as renal impairment, autonomic failure or diabetic neuropathy contribute to this.

-Paraneoplastic itch is associated with lymphoma (Hodgkin disease), leukemia, solid organ tumour (eg lung, colon, brain)
+Paraneoplastic itch is associated with lymphoma (Hodgkin disease), leukaemia, solid organ tumour (eg lung, colon, brain).

 - Paraneoplastic pruritus refers to itch associated with malignancy, commonly Hodgkin lymphoma.

 - In Hodgkin lymphoma, pruritus is thought to be caused by histamine release, which may be related to eosinophilia.

 - Patients with HIV commonly complain of itch.
 This may be associated with skin infections/infestations, dry skin, drug reactions, hyperoesinophilia (increased eosinophil levels) and cutaneous T cell lymphoma.
 There is a possible correlation between intractable pruritus and increased HIV viral load.